CiscoUcs/intersight-ansible/README.md

 edit inventory with your api_private_key and api_key_id ansible-playbook -i inventory update_inventory.yml
 ```
-With an inventory for your Intersight account, you can now run playbooks to configure profiles, policies, and servers in Intersight:
+With an inventory for your Intersight account, you can now run playbooks to configure profiles/policies, and perform other server actions in Intersight:
 ```
 ansible-playbook -i inventory server_profiles.yml ansible-playbook -i inventory server_profiles.yml --tags deploy (note: this will deploy settings, run with --check to see what would change 1st)